oracle-livelabs/database/23cfree/install/install.md

     </copy>
     ````

+    If any services are returned you can try and restart them and see if they move to another port.
+If nothing was returned continue to the next step.
 Restart the service using the "sudo systemctl restart" command.
 Make sure to replace the text below the the service from the previous command

     ````
     <copy>